Phil Volk: Early life

 Phil Volk was born in Burbank, California to Anne-Marie "Mimi" Wagner Volk, a former singer, dancer, and actress and George Norbert Volk, an actor and businessman.
 His father taught acting at the Pasadena Playhouse and appeared in some films.
 Volk was one of seven siblings, including brothers George and Danny, and sisters Irene, Marilou, Christine, and Jeannie.
 When he was a young boy, the family moved to a farm in Nampa, Idaho, about 20 miles west of Boise.

 Volk was encouraged to sing by his mother, Mimi.
 The first complete songs he learned were "(I'd Like to Get You on a) Slow Boat to China" and "If You Call Everybody Darling" (the latter a hit for The Andrews Sisters).
 At the age of 3, he recorded these songs in a carnival trailer.
 His mother kept the recording, which Volk loved listening to as a child.
-Volk later used it in one of the cuts on the "Friendsound/Joyride" album called, "Child Song".
+Volk later used it in one of the cuts on the Friendsound Joyride album called, "Child Song".
 Volk took dance lessons and gymnastics.
 At the age of 13, Volk watched Elvis Presley on the Ed Sullivan Show.
 Excited by what he saw, he asked his parents for a guitar and they gave him one for Christmas.
 He learned to play his first song, "Teen Angel" on it, as well as some folk songs.
 He also imitated Little Richard and Buddy Holly.

-At Nampa Junior High School, he met a newcomer to his 9th grade journalism class, Drake Levin, who had moved from Chicago.
+At Nampa Junior High School, Volk met Drake Levin, who had moved from Chicago, in their 9th grade journalism class.
 At a noon dance in the school gym, the girls asked Volk to sing along with a recording of "Donna".
-While Levin and the girls loved the performance, many male students did not and threatened to “pants” Volk and cut off his hair after school.
+While Levin and the girls loved the performance, many male students did not and threatened to "pants" Volk and cut off his hair after school.
 Levin helped him find a way out by allowing Volk to climb down a drainpipe from the second floor to escape to his father's car.
 The two boys were friends from that point on.
 At age 14, Levin came to visit at the Volk family farm, where he and Volk wrote their first song together.
 Levin came to live with the family for a time after his parents' marriage broke up.
 Levin stated that George Volk taught him some guitar licks while he lived there.